Keisn1/Supervised-Machine-Learning-Algorithms/README.md

 Instructor Lazyprogrammer Inc. https://lazyprogrammer.me/ https://deeplearningcourses.com/

-Although I can honestly say that I wrote this code myself, there are a lot of similarites to the code find at the page of lazyprogrammer and all tribute goes to him.
+Although I can honestly say that I wrote this code myself, there are a lot of similarites to the code found at the page of lazyprogrammer and all tribute goes to him.